Skip to content

 1. Benefit or Perquisite:

-The term "benefit or perquisite" is wide and can encompass various forms, including gifts, discounts, free samples, sponsorships, training, or any other advantage provided in connection with a business or profession.
+The term "benefit or perquisite" refers to a wide range of advantages, including gifts, discounts, free samples, sponsorships, training, or any other benefit related to a business or professional setting.

 Business or Profession:

-The benefit or perquisite must arise from the business or profession of the recipient.
-Personal gifts unrelated to business are not covered.
+The benefit or perquisite must come from the recipient's business or professional activities; personal gifts not related to business are excluded.

 Cash or Kind: